SteadyCadence/api-docs/content/01-introduction.md

 * Upload new [questionnaires](05-questionnaires.md), and
 * Add, modify, and delete [project resources](07-resources.md) (including [spatial data](06-records.md)).

+> Beth We should add a bullet point + links to everything records (spatial units, parties, relationships)

 Each of the sections listed above will outline how to use API endpoints to make these things happen.

 ## Topics